openstack/neutron/doc/source/contributor/policies/blueprints.rst

 The `neutron-specs <http://opendev.org/openstack/neutron-specs>`_
 repository is only meant for specs from Neutron itself, and the advanced services repositories as well.
-This includes FWaaS and VPNaaS.
+This includes VPNaaS for example.
 Other sub-projects are encouraged to fold their specs into their own devref code in their sub-project gerrit repositories.
 Please see additional comments in the Neutron teams :ref:`section <specs-core-reviewer-team>`